 As for the people you’ve let go, try to create a personal touch-point after the fact.
 A hand-written letter that says ‘thank you’ and expresses your gratitude can do wonders.
 It’s a gesture that says they are appreciated and won’t be forgotten.

 I’ve learned that an adaptive life equally applies to being an adaptive organization, which is why I call this The Adaptive Age.
-As you rebuild you should be looking at the health of your culture today, and what you want it to look like in the near and distant future.
+As you rebuild, you should look at the health of your culture today and what you want it to look like in the near and distant future.

-Let’s remember that in the good times, the bad times, and the ever changing times, your culture [and you caring] are table stakes for your team and company.
+Let’s remember that in the good times, the bad times, and the ever-changing times, your culture [and your caring] are table stakes for your team and company.